LSVH/hbo-ict-inno-s2-tno/README.md

 1. Go to [the page with all the releases](https://github.com/LSVH/hbo-ict-inno-s2-tno/releases/latest).
 2. Download the [source code .zip](https://github.com/LSVH/hbo-ict-inno-s2-tno/archive/v1.0.zip).
 3. Extract the files from the downloaded zip file and upload the plugins to your WordPress server and move them to the `wp-content/plugins` directory.
-4. Before activating any of the subplugins ensure you have the [required plugins](#sub-plugins) installed.
+4. Before activating any of the sub plugins ensure you have the [required plugins](#sub-plugins) installed.
 5. Now you can activate them after installation.

+### Define credentials in the eSSIF-Lab API

+Before the plugins can be used, you need to define at least one credential in the eSSIF-Lab API.
+How to do this is described in the [documentation](#TODO add API documentation link when it is available) of this API.

+### Configure the main plugin for use

+After activating the plugins, they need to be configured for them to work.
+Perform the following steps:

+1. Go to the settings for our plugins at eSSIF-Lab>Settings on the admin page.
+2. Enter the relevant details which you received when defining the credentials in the eSSIF Glue API (specifically the URL of the API, the organization signature and the shared secret).
+3. Configure the sub plugin you want to use (see [Configure a sub plugin for use](#configure-a-sub-plugin-for-use))
+4. Create a Credential Type at eSSIF-Lab>Credential Types using the name of the credential you defined in the eSSIF-Lab API.
+5. Create a Credential at eSSIF-Lab>Credential and add a relation to the Credential Type and to the Inputs that you want the Credential to fill.
+   * Optionally you can make the Credential immutable, which means that after it has been loaded the values cannot be changed manually, they can only be deleted via the provided delete button.

+### Configure a sub plugin for use
+#### Contact Form 7
+To configure the Contact Form 7 sub plugin, follow these steps:

+1. Change the permalink type to Post name at Settings>Permalinks.
+2. Create a contact form at Contact>Add New.
+3. Add the custom shortcode (essif_lab) to create a button which will retrieve credentials.
+4. Give the button the name of the input you want to retrieve a credential for.
+5. Add the contact form to a page via the shortcode that Contact Form 7 provides for every form.

 ## Installation for contributors

-If you want to contribute to one of our plugins please consider the following steps:
+If you want to contribute to one of our plugins, please consider the following steps:

 1. Clone this repository (or your fork) locally.
-2. Install docker if you haven't done so already.
+2. Install docker if you have not done so already.
 3. In a terminal go to the directory of the cloned repository.
 4. Run `cp .env.example .env` and adjust the .env to your needs.
 5. Run `docker-compose up -d` to start the WordPress development environment.